Checklist: Skills and Tools for Digitally Literate Teachers

-Teachers should be digitally literate enough that they can provide feedback on district technology purchases, guiding administrators wherever possible to match purchased technologies with classroom needs.
+Teachers should be able to provide feedback on district technology purchases, guiding administrators wherever possible to match purchased technologies with classroom needs.

 As tools like Mystery Skype and Google Hangouts make their way into the classroom, knowing how to use such technologies is key, in that they open up a world of access and knowledge.
 On these platforms, students can talk to experts around the world, take a virtual field trip, or even find an online mentor.
 Teacher literacy with these tools is becoming essential.

-A digitally literate teacher will use digital tools to connect and collaborate with other teachers, whether on their team or across the world as they develop professionally and coordinate on projects across long distances.
+A digitally literate teacher will use digital tools to connect and collaborate with other teachers, whether on their team or across the world, as they develop professionally and coordinate on projects.